Tarunsharmadoc/How-to-Deploy-a-Django-app-to-Server/README.md

 Now if it dosen't show up or shows only welcome to Nginx , there might be errors in gunicorn configurations that can be checked using
 -   ``` sudo systemctl status gunicorn```

+Sometimes there is a 403 on static files due to lack of permissions to nginx Nginx to run with root user has to be configured as root user (by default the user is www-data) so please go to sudo nano /etc/nginx/nginx.conf and replace the user in the First line to root then restart the server.

 Lets understand what is writtern there and how it shall work :
 1. The server is listening at port 80 (default for web servers)